Linux Foundation: Linux.com

 On March 3, 2009, the Linux Foundation announced that they would take over the management of Linux.com from its previous owners, SourceForge, Inc.

-The site was relaunched on May 13, 2009, shifting away from its previous incarnation as a news site to become a central source for Linux tutorials, information, software, documentation and answers across the server, desktop/netbook, mobile, and embedded areas.
+The site was relaunched on May 13, 2009, shifting away from its previous incarnation as a news site to become a central source for Linux tutorials, information, software, documentation, and answers across the server, desktop/netbook, mobile, and embedded areas.
 It also includes a directory of Linux software and hardware.

-Much like Linux itself, Linux.com plans to rely on the community to create and drive the content and conversation.
+Much like Linux itself, Linux.com plans to rely on the community to create and drive content and conversation.

 Linux Foundation Public Health (LFPH)

 In 2020 amidst the COVID-19 pandemic, the Linux Foundation announced the LFPH, a program dedicated to advancing and supporting the virus contact tracing work led by Google and Apple and their Bluetooth notification systems.
 The LFPH is focusing its efforts on public health applications, including the effort's first initiative: a notification app intended for governments wanting to launch their privacy-focused exposure notification networks.
 As of today, LFPH hosts two contact-tracing apps.